And all things, as many as you might ask in prayer, believing, you will receive. Matthew 21:22

 Instructions for the Passover

 43 The Lord said to Moses and Aaron, “This is the ordinance of the Passover.
-No foreigner must eat of it, 44 but every man’s servant who is bought for money, when you have circumcised him, then must he eat of it.
+No foreigner must eat of it, 44 but every man’s servant who is bought for money, when you have circumcised him, then he must eat of it.
 45 A foreigner and a hired servant must not eat of it.
 46 It must be eaten in one house.
 You must not carry any of the meat outside of the house.
 Do not break any of its bones.
 47 All the congregation of Israel must keep it.
-48 When a stranger lives as a foreigner with you and would like to keep the Passover to the Lord, let all his males be circumcised, and then let him come near and keep it.
+48 When a stranger lives as a foreigner with you and would like to keep the Passover to the Lord, let all his males be circumcised and then let him come near and keep it.
 He must be like one who is born in the land, but no uncircumcised person must eat of it.
 49 One law must be for him who is born at home and for the stranger who lives as a foreigner among you.”

 50 All the Israelites did this.
 As the Lord commanded Moses and Aaron, so they did.
 51 That same day, the Lord brought the Israelites out of the land of Egypt by their armies.